adityapattiyeri/home-remote/README.md

 ## Configuration

  I have added subtitutions for all the entities so that it is much easier to get everything up and running.
-The remote currently consists of 3 pages lights, home page and media.
+The remote currently consists of 3 pages: Lights, Home page and Media.
 Edit the entitiy ids to suit your setup.

 ### Lights